 For women, there are a lot of workouts out there that have fancy steps and choreography that require balance, agility and coordination.
 Those kinds of workouts aren’t for everyone.

 Typically, short intense workouts like HiiT don’t use any complex choreography or moves that can’t be easily modified for any fitness level.

 YouTube is a vast universe of every kind of workout style you could want.
 There a tons of free routines to choose from.
 The downside is that you might get sucked into a blackhole of video clips that have nothing to do with what you sat down to look for.

 There’s also the possibility that you’ll hit play and then discover it’s not at all what you wanted if it’s not a trainer you’re already familiar with.

 You can find an endless number of infographics with HiiT style workouts on Pinterest.
 The cool thing about using a workout from Pinterest is that you can printout the workout and then do it at your own pace.

 The downside is that while you might have an image to follow, it might not be enough to figure out exactly what’s happening with every move.

 The 10 Minute Workout System by Yours Truly (One Strong Southern Girl) is a great option for people looking for a wide variety of short intense workouts that include HiiT cardio as well as ab and strength training workouts.

-It’s an affordable exercise on demand membership service you can stream from home just like Netflix.
 I do every workout with you and help you understand how and where to modify if you need to.